ak68a/ack/packages/agentcommercekit/README.md

 ## Installation

-We recommend installing the `agentcommercekit` package, which is tree-shakeable and contains everything you need to build for the ACK protiocol, even if you choose to only target ACK-ID or ACK-Pay.
+We recommend installing the `agentcommercekit` package, which is tree-shakeable and contains everything you need to build for the ACK protocol, even if you choose to only target ACK-ID or ACK-Pay.
 This is the simplest way to get started, prevent version conflicts or duplication, and makes it easy to manage updates.

 ```sh
 npm i agentcommercekit